Classic earthquake, slow earthquake: what are the differences?

 A redefinition of earthquakes

-However, over the past twenty years, we have heard more and more about slow earthquakes.
+However, over the past twenty years, we have heard more and more regarding slow earthquakes.
 Their discovery also called into question the very fixed view of the seismic cycle described below, and questioned the idea that nothing happened, by definition, during the stress loading period.

 Slow earthquakes were first identified in 2001 at the Cascades subduction zone off Canada.
 Quickly, others were detected in Japan, New Zealand, Mexico… Always, therefore, on subduction zones, which are characterized by the sinking of an oceanic plate under a continental plate.